A+P+I Exhibition, Mills College Art Museum

 The discomfort that comes up around my work in the art world pulls at a thread that leads us right to the center of the knot of identity, class and neo-colonial power.
 We know that racial identity was created and legislated to serve economic power and is, to this day, wielded politically to maintain economic power.
 This racialized system has infected not only our societal structures but our psyches as well.
 Here is Butterfly Williams again:

 So what do we do in the art world and in our own conditioned psyches with the relationship between identity and power?
 I certainly don’t suggest that identity be ignored in some kind of color-blind fantasy.
-But, we should be aware of how we are using it—for liberation? or for domination?
+But, we should be aware of whether we are using it for liberation or for domination.
 Without awareness, we can unwittingly recreate the power dynamics we want to resist.
 If we recognize that we ARE the art world, we have the power to shape it—most practically perhaps in the narratives we initiate around specific works of art.

 I saw a missed opportunity to disrupt the dominant power paradigm in the discourse around Dana Schutz’s painting of Emmett Till, “Open Casket” in the 2017 Whitney Biennial.
 First, the critique that she is using black suffering for career points doesn’t go far enough.
 Are we going to address the fact that we’ve created a system where black suffering is a commodity?
 Second, where was the conversation about Henry Taylor’s painting of Philando Castile’s murder, “The Times They Ain’t A Changing, Fast Enough!”
-An in-depth compare and contrast between those two approaches to the same subject seems to me to be an obvious and enlightening approach.
+An in-depth compare-and-contrast between those two approaches to the same subject seems to me to be an obvious and enlightening approach.
 We could have given at least equal attention to Henry Taylor and shed light on the difference between knowing about racism and knowing racism, among many more rigorous analyses.
-In my own analysis of those two works, Dana Schutz’s painting takes the back seat it deserves.
-(I’ll be writing that after I’m done writing this.)
 In the resistance to Dana Schutz’s work, she became the focal point of the whole show, once again centering whiteness and the white artist.
 (See my own compare-and-contrast reflections on these two paintings at the end of this book.)

 While the quality of our public discourse is important for freeing our art world from destructive patterns, perhaps even more transformative is the willingness to talk openly one-on-one.
 Intimate, vulnerable conversations about racial dynamics that dismantle conditioned identity concepts are revolutionary political acts.
 Division between social identities prevents us from building coalitions powerful enough to fight back against our economic overlords.
 The Black Panther Party was a serious threat to power not because they had guns—power has bigger guns—but because they understood who the real enemy is.
 Stokely Carmichael breaks it down: